'Thursday Night Football' prediction, odds: Buccaneers vs. Falcons picks from expert on 22-11 run

 A former lead writer for Covers and The Linemakers, Hartstein combines a vast network of Vegas sources with an analytical approach he honed while working for Pro Football Focus.
 Hartstein tied for 52nd place (out of 1,598 entries) in the 2022 Westgate Las Vegas SuperContest, going 53-34-3 ATS.
 He is coming off a down 2024 NFL season at SportsLine that puts him at 967-821 all-time on NFL sides and props (plus 13.8 units), including 593-518 ATS.
 Entering the 2025-26 season, he has been profitable in five of six seasons, going 659-564 ATS (plus $3,556 for $100 players).

 In addition, Hartstein has gone 21-11-2 on his last 34 picks involving the Falcons, returning well over $800.
-Anybody following his NFL betting picks at sportsbooks and on betting sites could have seen strong returns.
+Anybody following his NFL betting picks at sports betting sites and on betting apps could have seen strong returns.

 Now, Hartstein has set his sights on Falcons vs. Buccaneers and just locked in his picks and predictions.
 You can head to SportsLine now to see his picks.
 Here are several NFL odds and betting lines for Buccaneers vs. Falcons: